josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 It's _good_ that the barrier to entry has been lowered.
 It's _good_ that anyone can put things on the web.
 It's _good_ that this technology is accessible to anyone.

-What's _not good_ is to denigrate web developers by asserting—implicitly or explicitly—that anyone who picks up a tool represents a precise 1:1 replacement for the entire sum total of their abilities and experience.
+What's _not good_ is to denigrate web developers by asserting—implicitly or explicitly—that anyone who picks up a tool represents a precise 1:1 replacement for everything they are professionally; the entire sum total of their abilities and experience.

-A person who uses a WordPress page builder, or Squarespace, or LLMs, or whatever other website tool comes next, makes websites.
-But they are not, just for that, a web developer.

 <CalloutPlusQuote>